Is the Birth of PSR J0538+2817 Accompanied by a Gamma-ray Burst?: Conclusions and discussion

-It has been shown that the kick process of PSR J0538+2817 might be accompanied by a GRB that happened in our own Galaxy about 30000 years ago.
+It has been shown that the kick process of PSR J0538+2817 might be accompanied by a GRB that happened in our own Galaxy about 34.8 kyr ago.
 The filamentary structure of SNR S147 seems to be more concentrated in the south-east, opposite to the kick direction.
-This may support our model, where a jet produced the GRB is generated at the opposite direction of the kick.
-However, it is not clear whether this GRB pointed toward us.
+This may support our model, in which a jet producing the GRB was launched toward the opposite direction of the kick.
+However, it is not clear whether this GRB pointed toward us or not.
 If it did point toward us, it would impose a huge effect to the Earth.
-Interestingly, in a recent work, \cite{Wang..2017} measured the $^{14}$C abundance of an ancient buried tree.
+Interestingly, in a recent study, \cite{Wang..2017} measured the $^{14}$C abundance of an ancient buried tree.
 They found rapid increases of $^{14}$C in the tree rings between BC 3372 and BC 3371.
 They suggested that it may be associated with the ancient supernova that create the Vela pulsar.
-Similarly, we propose that people could also try to search for possible clues connected with the birth of PSR J0538+2817 about 34.8 kyr ago through geological surveys.
+The GRB considered here happened about 34.8 kyr ago and is $\sim 1.3$ kpc away from us.
+It took about 4.2 kyr for the $\gamma$-rays to arrive at our planet.
+So, if the GRB pointed toward us, there may be some geological records on the Earth about 30,600 yr ago.
+Therefore, similar to Wang et al.'s case, we propose that people could also try to search for possible clues connected to the birth of PSR J0538+2817 through geological surveys.

 Observationally, the GRB rate is only $\sim0.2\%$ of the SN rate \citep{Woosley..2006}.
 Meanwhile, high-velocity neutron stars are quite common, and the average velocity of pulsars is about 400 km s$^{-1}$ at birth \citep{Hobbs..2005}.
 One may worry that there would be too many GRBs according to our modeling.
 The contradiction can be relieved by considering the following requirements.
 First, not all high-speed pulsars are accompanied by an ultra-relativistic outflow.
 Some of them may acquire the high speed via other mechanisms.
 Second, the pulsar needs to be a millisecond one, together with a very strong magnetic field.
 Thirdly, even if the pulsar is accompanied by an ultra-relativistic outflow, the outflow may do not point toward us so that no GRB would be observed due to the beaming effect.
+Let us first consider normal bipolar jets with a half opening angle of 0.1 rad.
+Then the probability that these GRBs point toward us is only $\sim 0.5\%$.
+However, in our model, the jet is single-sided, so the fraction will further decrease by two fold to $ \sim 0.25 \%$.
+Synthesizing all the above ingredients, we believe that only a small fraction of the observed GRBs would be produced in this way.